50 people killed, over 350 injured in Odisha triple train crash | Business

 Expressing concern over the accident, in which a large number of people from West Bengal were involved, Chief Minister Mamata Banerjee said she was monitoring the situation along with the chief secretary and other officials.

-''We are coordinating with Odisha government and South Eastern Railways for our people's sake.
-Our emergency control room has been activated at once with numbers 033- 22143526/ 22535185.
-All out efforts for rescue, retrieval, aid and assistance initiated,'' she tweeted.

-West Bengal Chief Secretary HK Dwivedi said the state was sending a team led by minister Manas Bhunia and MP Dola Sen to the spot.
+West Bengal Chief Secretary HK Dwivedi added that the state was sending a team led by minister Manas Bhunia and MP Dola Sen to the spot.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)